I2Tunimib/I2T-docs/docs/frontend/thunk.md

 can be initiated to query a specific reconciliator endpoint;
 4. the thunk middleware receives the action payload with the currently selected cells and queries a reconciliation endpoint;
-5. the reconciliation endpoint, e.g.: RECONCILE ASIA, is previously de- fined where the path to it is specified;
+5. the reconciliation endpoint, e.g.: RECONCILE ASIA, is previously defined where the path to it is specified;
 6. if the request fails, the error is automatically handled by the framework, so that no additional code is required when additional endpoints are added;